 The University of Delaware Library is comprised of the Morris Library where the main collection is housed, two branch libraries located in Newark, Delaware, and a third branch library located in Lewes, Delaware.

 The Library has more than 200 public workstations with access to the Internet, library databases and electronic journals.
-All Library public computers within the Morris Library are accessible to Delaware State University and Delaware Technical and Community College users.
+All Library public computers within the Morris Library are accessible to DTCC and DSU users.
 There is a fee per page for printing from Library workstations.
 Licensed databases and electronic journals are available on site but remote access is available only to current University of Delaware students, faculty and staff.

-The Instructional Media Collection includes more than 20,000 videos and films which may be viewed within the Morris Library on carrels in the Instructional Media Collection Department on the lower level of the Morris Library.
-Only in-library use of media is available to Delaware State University and Delaware Technical & Community College users with their college/university identification card and a University of Delaware Library borrower card.
+The Film and Video Collection includes more than 20,000 videos and films which may be viewed within the Morris Library on carrels in the Instructional Media Collection Department on the lower level of the Morris Library.
+Only in-library use of media is available to Delaware State University and Delaware Technical Community College users with their college/university identification card and a University of Delaware Library borrower card.

-The Student Multimedia Design Center is located on the lower level of the Morris Library with more than 80 workstations that have multimedia and general application software.
-Current Delaware State University and Delaware Technical & Community College students, faculty and staff with ID cards should check at the Student Multimedia Design Center service desk for assistance in logging on to multimedia workstations.
+The Student Multimedia Design Center is located on the Lower Level of the Morris Library.
+It has more than 80 workstations with multimedia and general application software.
+Delaware State University and Delaware Technical Community College students, faculty and staff with ID cards should check at the Student Multimedia Design Center service desk for assistance in logging on to multimedia computers.

 The University of Delaware Library is a congressionally designated depository library for United States government publications.
-Users may also ask a reference librarian for assistance with government documents questions.
+Ask a reference librarian for assistance with government documents questions.

 Users with disabilities have physical access to the Morris Library through the main entrance ramp and power-assisted doors.
-The Assistive Technology Center on the first floor is equipped with five state-of-the-art computers with special software.
+The Assistive Technology Center, on the first floor, is equipped with state-of-the-art computers and special software.
 The center is locked when not in use.
 Any individual who wishes to use the center should go to the Reference Desk to have the door unlocked.

-For more information, call the Morris Library Information Desk
+For more information, call the Morris Library Reference Desk